 D. Do not recommend any service providers

-2 of 10 Where can a person get a copy of their credit report?
+2 Where can a person get a copy of their credit report?

 A. Only creditors can see a person’s credit report